 Since 2005 we are working in this line of research on the various factors that affect the health of forest firefighters.
 As a result of our various publications we made, technology companies contacted us to be part of this project.
 Horizon 2020 .
 Businesses need to know if their devices are working properly.
 To do this, we will subject firefighters and mountain rescuers to various tests.
 So to some extent it is related to what we have been doing so far.

 The novelty of the project is the type of tactile feedback that the smart sensor offers.

 Besides testing devices, you will also jointly create the star device that is the final object of the project.
 How will you do it?

-We will do it in three different phases: The first phase will be dedicated to verifying that the technological development that companies have already done, actually works.
-Once this is done, we will discard what does not serve us and we will integrate in a single device all the valid sensors for later analysis in the laboratory.
-In the second phase, we will try to develop new smart sensors with the observed suggestions that would be interesting to integrate into the smart sensor.
+We will do it in three different phases: The first phase will be dedicated to verifying that the technological development that companies have already made, effectively works.
+Once this is done, we will discard what does not work for us and we will integrate all valid sensors into a single device for later analysis in the laboratory.
+In the second phase, we will try to develop new smart sensors with the suggestions that we have observed that it would be interesting to integrate into the smart sensor.

 We will dedicate the last and third phase to study, but outside the laboratory.
 The tests will be carried out through field work: both in simulations we create and real cases such as a prescribed burn or a fire.
 In this last phase, we hope to already have predictive models of the physiological behavior of the emergency department.

 The novelty of the project is the type of tactile biofeedback feedback that the intelligent sensor offers.
 The vast majority of current technological devices are either visual or hearing-oriented.
 However, it has been found that in stressful situations emergency personnel do not respond to these stimuli.

 What will the smart sensor will be like?
 And how will you notify the personnel?